Asymptotic covariances for functionals of weakly stationary random fields: Acknowledgements

 \section{Acknowledgements}

+I would like to thank the reviewers for the constructive remarks and useful suggestions.
 I would like to thank my supervisor, Prof. Ivan Nourdin, for the patient guidance and advice provided during the writing of this article.
 I acknowledge the support of the Luxembourg National Research Fund PRIDE17/1224660/GPS.